themeteorchef/saas-stripe/saas-stripe.md

 But then we introduce something interesting.
 In the object we're defining to update the user with, we have something called `SERVER_AUTH_TOKEN`.
 What the heck is that?

 This is something that was discovered while implementing this feature.
-Because the method we're trying to call to `updateUserQuota` is potentially destructive (i.e. a user could add or remove lists from their plan in the console), I wanted to find a way to _block_ this behavior.
-The solution I came up with is to create some sort of identifier that's only available on the server, but accessible to all of our server-side methods.
+Because the method we're trying to call to `updateUserQuota` is potentially destructive (e.g. a user could add or remove lists from their plan in the console), I wanted to find a way to _block_ this behavior.
+The solution I came up with was to create an identifier that's only available on the server, but accessible to all of our server-side methods.

 Enter: `SERVER_AUTH_TOKEN`.
 Over in our `/server/admin/startup.js` file, we've defined `SERVER_AUTH_TOKEN` as a global variable that's equal to a call to `Random.secret()`.
 Here, we're making use of the `random` package we installed earlier and calling on its `.secret()` method.
 What this gets us is a completely random, 43 character string whenever our server boots up.
 This means that the string cannot be guessed and therefore, something we can trust is only accessible on the server.